JadeDupin/AppliNSN/README.md

   Launch the app form the ui.R or server.R file.

 ## Help tables
-  build in the file \helpTab\helpTab.R
+  Build in the file \helpTab\helpTab.R

 ## Tests
   DG testing in   \tests_fonctions\test_AddFM.R